NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <p class="justify">

-In software development world, design pattern is referred to as a general repeatable solution to a commonly occurring problem in your software design.
+In software development world design pattern is referred to as a general repeatable solution to a commonly occurring problem in your software design.
 A design pattern isn't a finished design that can be transformed directly into code.
 It is a description or template for how to solve a problem that can be used in many different situations.

 </p>